Skip to main content

 Repository access

-After the App is installed, the GitHub section in Studio Settings shows a Repository Access panel listing the repositories Studio can see.
+After the App is installed, each connected organization shows its own Repository Access panel in Studio Settings listing the repositories Studio can see for that org.
 The list is paginated — load more if you have many repos.
-To change which repositories the App can access, click Manage Repositories.
+If you have multiple organizations connected, each appears as its own installation card with its own Repository Access panel.
+To change which repositories the App can access for an org, click Manage Repositories on that org’s installation card.
 That redirects you to the GitHub App’s installation settings on GitHub, where you can add or remove repositories.
 Save there, and GitHub redirects you back to Studio with the new list.
 Changes apply immediately for everyone on the project.
 Use this when:

 • A new repository was created after the App was installed and isn’t in the picker yet